akzono/standardizer-tutorial-lib/doc/publishing-lib.md

     >Note: Shipping the compiled binaries instead of the source code is possible, but not part of this tutorial.

-### Create a public/private key pair for signing packages
+### Package Signing
+You need a key pair(public key and private key) for package signing.
+The private key will be used by "apax pack" for signing packages.
+The public key can be entered in the "publicKeys" section of your apax.yml file to detect corruption or manipulation of the package when installing it.

 1. By excuting the following command in terminal.
-The key should be created once for the complete department/company
+The key should be created once for the complete department/company.
+If the key already existed, it will be override.

     ```cli
         apax keygen --override-existing